matteowong/MatteoAndDimboShell/README.md

   * Executing exit

-  * Executes commands with simple redirection
+  * Executes commands with simple redirection (only < and >, cannot be chained)

 Features we wished to implement but could not:

   * Complex redirection

+  * Allowing multiple white spaces between commands